SusanPotters/cv-dl/README.md

                 'block4_conv1',
                 'block5_conv1']
  ```
-The idea is that we have a content and style image that we both want to match, and transform a base input image such that it matches the content of the content image and the style of the style image.
-Hence, the total loss is simply the addition of the content and style loss.

 ## Content loss
 Initlially we pass the network the content and style image, from which it produces a stylized image.
 We can retrieve the style and content features from the layers that we defined above.
-We first do this for the original content image, after which we run the content image through the model and again retrieve the content features.
-The content loss here is defined as the euclidian distance between the content features of the input (content) image and the image that was generated.
+We first do this for the original content image, after which we run the content image through the model and again retrieve the content features of the stylized image.
+The content loss here is defined as the euclidian distance between the content features of the input (content) image and the stylized image that was generated.
 We can write this in code, where base_content represents the stylized image, and target represents the original content image.
 The goal here is to minimize the content loss.

 ```
 content_loss = tf.reduce_mean(tf.square(base_content - target))